IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 If titles and subtitles are defined, with this setup both indicators and titles would be rendered.

 The user would also have the ability to define the position of the title for the steps, so it could be placed before, after, above or below the step indicator.
-The user can configure the title position using the `titlePosition` property.
+The user can configure the title position using the `TitlePosition` property.
 It takes the following values:
 - undefined *(default value)*
 - end
 - start